SimranBoparai/CryptoClustering/README.md

   - Create a new repository called 'CryptoClustering' in GitHub with a README file
   - Copy the SSH key in GitHub
   - Clone SSH key in directory
-    - Import the StartCode and Resources files into the directory
+    - Import the StarterCode and Resources files into the directory
   - Git add, commit, and push changes into the repository